Forest of Dean Northern Quarter regeneration approved

 But the government agency behind the plans said it was spending £50,000 to protect the wildlife habitats.

-The area is currently home to three protected species; dormice, bats and great crested newts.300 jobs
+The area is currently home to three protected species; dormice, bats and great crested newts.

 The plans are to turn the old mine into 11,000 sq m of office and employment space.